nus-cs2103-AY2324S1/ip/docs/README.md

 ### Deleting a task: `delete`

-Delete an existing task from your task list.
+Delete an existing task from the task list.

 **Format:** `delete [TASK_NUMBER]`